 – My mission as a musician pursues a primordial idea: to exalt the concertante music of “our time”. –

-Anna Paolina Hasslacher is an internationally active Mexican pianist of French descent.
+Anna Paolina Hasslacher is an internationally active French pianist of Mexican descent.
 She develops her musical activity as a soloist, a chamber musician and in various free improvisation projects.

 Anna Paolina studied piano with Claudio Herrera, Laurent Cabasso and Michel Gaechter.
 Since her general musical studies she was attracted to innovative sonorities and instrumental techniques, and she decided to specialize in contemporary music, obtaining two Specialization Diplomas: in Piano and Chamber music (contemporary repertoire), in 2010 and 2012 at the Strasbourg Conservatory, France.